smartninja/smartninja-nosql/README.md

     pymongo

 Note that `pymongo` is used as an API for the Cosmos DB database.
 If you won't use Azure, you don't need to include it.
-If you'll use Azure only, you can include only `pymongo` in the `requirements.txt` file (besides `tifimo` of course).
+If you'll use Azure only, you can include only `pymongo` in the `requirements.txt` file (besides `smartninja-odm` of course).

 ### Heroku